I don’t know about you, but I’m sick of people telling me how I should be living my own damn life.

-You’re buzzing because you finished the race, while your online mutuals are celebrating coming 1st place in a marathon
+You’re buzzing because you finished the race, while your online mutuals are celebrating coming first place in a marathon

-But I think that, somewhere along the way, we forgot how to just stop and smell the roses.
+I reckon, somewhere along the way, we forgot how to just stop and smell the roses.

-I have a great example of this — recently, I got a promotion to senior editor and was made up about it, until I saw that someone in my Twitter network had just got a job as an editor at a massive publishing house.
+I have a great example of this — a couple of years back, I got a promotion to senior editor and was made up about it, until I saw that someone in my Twitter network had just got a job as an editor at a massive publishing house.

-But suddenly my thing didn’t seem like such a big achievement, which is silly, because is my achievement any less because it’s with a less recognisable company?
-Does it change all the hard work and effort I’ve put in to get said promotion?
+Now, I barely knew this woman, but suddenly my thing didn’t seem like such a big achievement, which is silly, because was my promotion less important because it was with a less recognisable company?
+Did it change all the hard work and effort I’d put in to get said promotion?

-The whole thing is ridiculous, because logically I know there’s always someone out there who’s way more successful than me.
-But it feels different somehow when that someone is staring at your inferior face from out of your own damn computer screen.
+The whole thing is ridiculous, because logically I knew then as I know now that there’s always someone out there who’s way more successful than me, but it feels different somehow when that someone is staring at your inferior face from out of your own damn computer screen.

 And this what most of us have to put up with every day — nagging, insistent, relentless reminders that we could do better.
 Be more.

-So, I suggest we all put two fingers up to the influencers and inspirational nobheads, stop trying to better ourselves and start being happy with the way we are.
+So, I suggest we all put two fingers up to the influencers and inspirational knobheads, stop trying to better ourselves and start being happy with the way we are.